Human Computer Interaction

 The median starting salary of students who graduated in 2015-2017 with a bachelor’s degree in human computer interaction was $25,300 per year.
 These stats come from the U.S. Department of Education.
 During this timeframe, most salaries fell between $25,300 (25th percentile) and $25,300 (75th percentile).

 It is possible that some of these people may have taken positions that were not related to human computer interaction.

 Salaries According to BLS

-Human Computer Interaction majors often go into careers with median salaries of $93,350.
+The median salary for someone in a career related to human computer interaction is $93,350.
 This median refers to all degree levels, so the salary for a person with just a bachelor’s degree may be a little less and the one for a person with an advanced degree may be a little more.

 To put that into context, according to BLS data from the first quarter of 2020, the typical high school graduate makes between $30,000 and $57,900 a year (25th through 75th percentile).
 The average person with a bachelor’s degree (any field) makes between $45,600 and $99,000.
 Advanced degree holders make the most with salaries between $55,600 and $125,400.

 Amount of Education Required for Careers Related to Human Computer Interaction

 Some careers associated with human computer interaction require an advanced degree while some may not even require a bachelor’s.
 Whatever the case may be, pursuing more education usually means that more career options will be available to you.

 How much schooling do you really need to compete in today’s job market?
 People currently working in careers related to human computer interaction have obtained the following education levels.